FWeinb/tlkio-bot/README.md

 `client.registerCommand(''|[], function(message){})`

 This function will take as the first argument either a String or an Array of Strings and as a second a callback.
-If a user writes @%nameOfTheBot% command it will trigger the callback.
+If a user writes `@%nameOfTheBot% %command%` it will trigger the registered command callback.

 A `message` object looks like this:
 ```